laurakond/Artly/README.md

 - The Landing page of the website is designed to clearly indicate the purpose upon first visit.
 The user can straight away see all the artworks that have been listed for sale.
   - The page acts as the main content container incorporating multiple features (components) that are discussed further along in full detail.
 - Each artwork listing provides the most essential information, and can be clicked to access more information about the artwork.
+- Infinite scrolling has been implemented to ensure that the list is refreshed and loads more artworks as the user scrolls down the list.
 - The user can see a list of top selling profiles, and search/filter functionality that allows them to search and filter the list view based on the following criteria:

   - Search bar for artworks, artist name, username